yurievivan/recursive-sql-queries/README.md

     <ul>
       <li>In the second part of the query, recursion is used (through <code>REACHABLE inn</code> and <code>flights outt</code>) to find layovers.</li>
       <li>For each found flight (<code>REACHABLE inn</code>), the next flight (<code>flights outt</code>) is searched, where the arrival airport (<code>inn.end_port</code>) matches the departure airport of the next flight (<code>outt.start_port</code>).</li>
-      <li>The flight duration is recalculated by adding the duration of the connecting flight, and the number of layovers is incremented by 1.</li>
+      <li>The flight duration is recalculated by adding the connecting flight duration and the waiting time at the airport for the next flight.
+The number of layovers is also incremented by 1.</li>
       <li>A limit is set on the number of layovers — no more than 2 (i.e., up to 3 flight segments), controlled by the condition <code>inn.num_stops < 3</code>.</li>
     </ul>
   </li>